The White Review

-The White Review is a London-based magazine on literature and the visual arts.
-It is published in print and online.
+The White Review was a London-based quarterly magazine of literature and the visual arts.
+Taking its name from La Revue Blanche, a Parisian magazine which ran from 1889 to 1903, it was published in print and online between 2011 and 2024.

 History

 Founding

 The White Review was founded by editors Benjamin Eastham and Jacques Testard, and released its first issue in print in February 2011.
 The quarterly print edition was originally designed Ray O'Meara, and carries poetry, short fiction, essays and interviews alongside photography and art.
-Since 2013 and 2017 The White Review has administered the influential The White Review Short Story and Poetry Prize respectively.
+Since 2013 and 2017, The White Review has administered the influential The White Review Short Story and Poetry Prize respectively.
 The White Review website is frequently updated with new web-only content and excerpts from the print edition.
 The website, like the print edition, carries essays, interviews, poetry and fiction.

 In an interview with Creative Review, the founding editors stated that The White Review was intended as "a space for a new generation to express itself unconstrained by form, subject or genre".
 Talking to US-based magazine Bookforum, they explained that they were inspired to establish a British-based equivalent to publications including n+1, Guernica, Cabinet, The Paris Review and Bomb, while an early interview with It's Nice That quoted them as saying that the magazine would endeavour to "stay close to new writing and emerging art".